Product Guide

 Connecting to Deeper Analytics

-Pro Tip: Compare your order stats with your analytics data to calculate your conversion rate.
-If your page is getting 1,000 views per week and 20 orders, that is a 2% conversion rate.
-This number is one of the most important metrics for understanding how effectively your page turns visitors into buyers.
+Pro Tip: Compare your order stats with analytics data to calculate your conversion rate.
+If your page gets 1,000 views per week and 20 orders, that's a 2% conversion rate -- one of the most important metrics for understanding how effectively your page turns visitors into buyers.

 Was this article helpful?